Become a baker using the Concordium Client#

-This guide takes you through the steps involved in upgrading your node to a baker node and managing the node using the Concordium Client.
+This guide takes you through the steps involved in upgrading your node to a validator node and managing the node using the Concordium Client.

-The process of becoming a baker involves the following:
+The process of becoming a validator involves the following:

-Create an account in the wallet and acquire CCD.
+Create an account in a wallet and acquire CCD.

-After completing these steps, the baker node will bake blocks.
-If a baked block is added to the chain, the baker receives a reward.
+After completing these steps, the validator node will produce blocks.
+If a produced block is added to the chain, the validator receives a reward.

 Note